-Sump Pump Maintenance
+Sump Pump Maintenance Tips

 Know How to Take Care of Your Sump Pump

-Checking the drainage line is also an important part of sump pump service.
+- Checking the drainage line is also an important part of sump pump service.
 This line will usually stay clear, as the filter will catch many obstructions, but clogs can happen.
 When they do, you may need to disconnect the drainage line and clear it using a stronger flow of water from a faucet or hose.
 You can also use a long flexible brush to clear the line.

-Also, many sump pumps run on batteries, and these have their own lifespans.
 Be sure to refer to your manufacturer's instructions to know when these batteries should be tested, replaced, and/or recharged.

 HWA Has You Covered